-Now, over the course of this 34+ year relationship, suffice it to say that this isn’t the first crisis my Hunk-of-Burning-Love and I have faced together.
-(In fact, we started dating at 18, so it’s actually not even the first hickey we’ve faced down together) Through the years, this man has come to pride himself on always knowing just what to say to calm me down in any given situation:
+Now, over the course of this 34+ year relationship, suffice it to say this isn’t the first crisis my Hunk-of-Burning-Love and I have faced together.
+(In fact, we started dating at 18, so it’s actually not even the first hickey we’ve faced-down together) Through the years, this man has come to pride himself on always knowing just what to say to calm me down in any given situation:

 “Why are you making such a big deal ?
 Anyone who notices it will just know we are still in love…” said The-Man-Whose-Love-Life-Is-On-The-Line.

-“You LITERALLY suck!”
+“You literally suck!”
 I replied

 Aware that, in addition to being what my mother would refer to as a “Hussy,” I had also taken the Lord’s name in vain 4 times and it wasn’t even 8 am.

-Afterwards, before we head home, we decide to run a couple of errands.
+Afterwards, before we headed home, we decided to run a couple of errands.
 We were walking into the grocery store, when, predictably, we ran into one of my close friends.
-We hug in greeting and, as she hugs me, she whispers discreetly in my ear,
+We hugged one another in greeting and, as she hugged me, she whispered discreetly in my ear,

 “I am more than aware,” I assure her.